THIS DATE IN HISTORY: June 28

 Video: Ken Dryden won Conn Smythe before he won Calder

 1993: The New Jersey Devils name Jacques Lemaire as their new coach, replacing Herb Brooks.
 In the Devils' first two seasons under Lemaire, they advance to Game 7 of the Eastern Conference Final in 1994 and sweep the Detroit Red Wings in the 1995 Cup Final to win the Stanley Cup for the first time since entering the NHL as the Kansas City Scouts in 1974.

 1994: The biggest news at the NHL Draft in Hartford isn't the selection of defenseman Ed Jovanovski by the Florida Panthers with the first pick, it's a blockbuster trade between the Toronto Maple Leafs and Quebec Nordiques.
 Toronto sends forward Wendel Clark, defenseman Sylvain Lefebvre, forward Landon Wilson and its first-round pick (No. 12) in the draft to Quebec for defenseman Garth Butcher, forward Todd Warriner, the Nordiques' first-round pick (No. 16) and 23-year-old center Mats Sundin, who goes on to become the highest-scoring player in franchise history (987 points) and is inducted into the Hockey Hall of Fame in 2012.

-2007: The Hockey Hall of Fame announces the election of four players, all in their first year of eligibility.
+2007: The Hall of Fame announces the election of four players, all in their first year of eligibility.
 The quartet includes centers Mark Messier and Ron Francis, as well as defensemen Al MacInnis and Scott Stevens.
-It's the first time voters elect four players to the Hall in one year since 2001, when Mike Gartner, Viacheslav Fetisov, Jari Kurri and Dale Hawerchuk are inducted.
+It's the first time voters elect four players to the Hall in one year since 2001, when Mike Gartner, Viacheslav Fetisov, Jari Kurri and Dale Hawerchuk are chosen.